fenwick67/noiseprotocol/README.md

 This repository contains source code of **noiseprotocol** - a Python 3 implementation of [Noise Protocol Framework](http://www.noiseprotocol.org/).
 Compatible with revisions 32 and 33.

 Master branch contains latest version released.
-Trunk branch is an active development branch.
+Trunk branch is an active development branch (CI system is in works currently.
+Moving to CircleCI)

 ## Documentation
 Available on [Read the Docs](https://noiseprotocol.readthedocs.io).
 For now it provides basic documentation on